Online-only platforms are going offline with permanent spaces

 Depop opened two locations in New York and LA in 2018.
 Users could book a free photo studio to photograph items for their stores or shop featured-users' collections.
 The brand also used them as event spaces, or to feature collaborations with users.
 The New York location closed in December 2019, but the west coast one remains open.
 Depop US Country Manager Sarah Haith says, "Providing our community, regardless of where they are, with a place to experience new fashion culture and creativity in real life is important to us and will remain a focus for Depop going forward."

 Shopify's LA outpost is a communal space for Shopify merchants to work and get IRL technical support.
 It's also where Shopify hosts a full calendar of educational entrepreneurship programs.
-Hunker Home is a showroom, but not in a sense that visitors can buy from the floor.
+Hunker House is a showroom, but not in a sense that visitors can buy from the floor.
 It's flipped quarterly to show design trends and establish their aesthetic, while also acting as a content studio, outlet for partnerships (to feature brands' home wares or host influencers) and an event space.

 There are two consistent components among the three spaces -- programming and retail -- but traditional retail is probably the smallest part of the equation.